spree/spree/guides/content/developer/customization/view.markdown

 YOUR_SITE_OR_EXTENSION/app/views/spree/layouts/spree_application.html.erb

 ***
-It’s important to ensure you copy the correct version of a view into your application or extension, as copying a mismatched version could lead to hard to debug issues.
-We suggest using `bundle show spree` to get the location of the Spree code you’re actually running and then copying the relevant file from there.
+It's important to ensure you copy the correct version of a view into your application or extension, as copying a mismatched version could lead to hard to debug issues.
+We suggest using `bundle show spree` to get the location of the Spree code you're actually running and then copying the relevant file from there.
 ***